Autonomous-Resilient-Cyber-Defence/PrimAITE/PRIMAITE/docs/source/config.rst

      * **hardwareState** [enum]: The initial hardware state of the node.
 Can be one of ON, OFF or RESETTING
      * **ipAddress** [IP address]: The IP address of the component in format xxx.xxx.xxx.xxx
      * **softwareState** [enum]: The intial state of the node operating system.
 Can be GOOD, PATCHING or COMPROMISED
+     * **fileSystemState** [enum]: The initial state of the node file system.
+Can be GOOD, CORRUPT, DESTROYED, REPAIRING or RESTORING
      * **services**: For each service associated with the node:

         * **name** [freetext]: Free-text name of the service, but must match one of the services defined for the system in the services list